AlexMercedCoder/datalakehousehelp/src/content/docs/guides/01-gettingstarted.md

 ---
 title: Hands-On With Data Lakehouses
-description: A guide in my new Starlight docs site.
+description: A list of tutorial and resources with hand-on exercises for working with Data Lakehouses.
 ---

 On this page you'll find several guides walking your through several types of data lakehouse tasks such as: